 Abemaciclib and Letrozole in Treating Patients with Recurrent, Metastatic, or Resistant Endometrial Cancer

-- Participants must have cytologically or histologically confirmed endometrial cancer that is recurrent or metastatic and/or resistant to standard therapies, or for which no standard therapy is available
+- Participants must have cytologically or histologically confirmed endometrial cancer that is recurrent or metastatic and/or resistant to standard therapies, or for which no standard therapy is available.
+Participants enrolled in the second stage must have histologically confirmed either i) endometrioid endometrial cancer or ii) endometrial carcinosarcoma with endometrioid epithelial component

 - Participants must have estrogen receptor (ER)-positive disease, defined as >= 1 percent of tumor cell nuclei being immunoreactive by immunohistochemistry (IHC).
 If multiple analyses have been performed, judgment should be based on the most recent biopsy or pathology specimen analyzed in a Clinical Laboratory Improvement Act (CLIA)-certified laboratory